Velocidex/velociraptor-docs/content/vql_reference/server/_index.md

 Velociraptor maintains basic information about the client in the data store, such as its hostname, OS etc.

-This information is refereshed each time the `Generic.Client.Info` artifact is collected from the endpoint so it can be out of date.
+This information is refreshed each time the `Generic.Client.Info` artifact is collected from the endpoint so it can be out of date.
 This process is called "interrogation" of the endpoint.

-You can refresh the entire fleet's datastore by schduling a `Generic.Client.Info` hunt.
+You can refresh the entire fleet's datastore by scheduling a `Generic.Client.Info` hunt.